Innate Immunity: Definition, Types, Examples, Treatment, Symptoms

 • Inflammatory Response: Several stages make up this dynamic process, such as the release of inflammatory mediators, increased blood flow to the affected area and recruitment of immune cells to the site of infection.
 Apart from helping to get rid of pathogens, inflammation also helps with tissue repair and regeneration.

 • Pattern Recognition Receptors (PRRs): PRRs are specialised receptors that detect pathogen-associated molecular patterns and thus allow the immune system to distinguish between self and non-self.
-Detecting PAMPs causes PRRs to trigger immune responses, which in turn initiate defence mechanisms in the body against attacking pathogens.
+Detecting PAMPs causes PRRs to trigger immune responses, which initiate defence mechanisms in the body against attacking pathogens.

 • Mechanisms of Detection: Upon detecting PAMPs, PRRs trigger immune responses via diverse and intricate mechanisms.
 Signal transduction pathways spanning these mechanisms activate immune cells that produce cytokines, chemokines and other inflammation and immune defence mediators.